Geometric Design

 Chronic Diseases

-Peripheral Arterial Disease (PAD)
+What is Peripheral Arterial Disease (PAD)?

-What is Peripheral Arterial Disease?
+What is PAD?

 Peripheral Arterial Disease (PAD) occurs when cholesterol and other fats circulating in the blood collect inside the walls of the arteries that supply blood to the limbs.
 This buildup, referred to as fatty plaque, narrows arteries and can lead to reduced or blocked blood flow (atherosclerosis).
-PAD most commonly occurs in the legs but can also be present in the arteries that carry blood from the heart to the head, arms, kidneys, and stomach.4

-While there are common symptoms associated with PAD, many people with PAD do not experience any symptoms at all, which makes early diagnosis even more crucial.
-Often, once symptoms do appear, the disease may have already progressed significantly.
-If they do occur, symptoms of PAD may include5:
+While there are common symptoms associated with Peripheral Arterial Disease (PAD), many people with PAD do not experience any symptoms at all, which makes early diagnosis even more crucial.

 Painful leg cramping (claudication)

-Numbness, weakness or heaviness in the legs
+Numbness, weakness, or heaviness in the legs

 Burning or aching in feet and toes